Skip to content

 The mental model: Branches are not folders or copies of the code.
 A branch is a movable label that points at a single commit. git branch creates a label; git switch moves HEAD to a different label; committing advances whichever label HEAD is currently riding.
 The graph is the truth and the labels are just convenient names for spots on it.

 3. Resolve a conflict.
-Load the Merge conflict ahead preset.
+Click Merge conflict ahead.
 Both branches edited the same line of README differently.
-When you run git merge feature, the merge pauses and a red panel appears with the file showing <<<<<<<, ======= and >>>>>>> markers — exactly what you’d see in a real editor.
+When you run git merge feature, the merge pauses and a conflict panel scrolls into view with the file showing <<<<<<<, ======= and >>>>>>> markers, exactly what you’d see in a real editor.
 Try the Keep ours, Keep theirs and Keep both shortcut buttons to see what each does, then commit to complete the merge.

-4. Publish a branch to GitLab.
+5. Publish a branch to GitLab.
 With a feature branch checked out, click git push origin.
 The branch appears in the right-hand origin panel with the prefix origin/feature/login.
 In a real workflow this is the moment you’d open a merge request on GitLab.

 Concept Match